iter8-tools/iter8/doc_files/iter8_install.md

 ### Import iter8's Grafana dashboard

-To enable users to see Prometheus metrics that pertain to their canary releases, iter8 provides a Grafana dashboard template.
+To enable users to see Prometheus metrics that pertain to their canary releases or A/B tests, iter8 provides a Grafana dashboard template.
 To take advantage of Grafana, you will need to import this template.
 To do so, first make sure you can access Grafana.
 In a typical Istio installation, you can port-forward Grafana from Kubernetes to your localhost's port 3000 with the command below:

 ```bash
 kubectl -n istio-system port-forward $(kubectl -n istio-system get pod -l app=grafana -o jsonpath='{.items[0].metadata.name}') 3000:3000